aksh10207/ReactFlow_Node-based-Pipeline-UI/README.md

-### React Flow Node-based UI with FastAPI Backend
+### React Flow Node-based Pipeline UI with FastAPI Backend

-React Flow Node-based UI with FastAPI Backend
+React Flow Node-based Pipeline UI with FastAPI Backend
 =============================================

 This project is a drag-and-drop pipeline UI built using React, ReactFlow, and Zustand for state management on the frontend, integrated with a FastAPI backend.
 The UI allows users to create customizable pipeline flows by using node-based interfaces such as inputs, LLM nodes, and outputs.